Select a program of interest and we’ll connect you with trade schools that match your goals.

 To start a career as a medical assistant in Vermont, choose an accredited program that offers both classroom instruction and clinical training.
 Whether you complete a one-year certificate or a two-year degree, your education will prepare you for the CMA or RMA exam and give you the skills employers expect.

 Next step: Contact at least two of the schools listed here.
 Ask about start dates, tuition, and externship partners.
-Then, enroll and begin your training toward a role that is both in demand and vital to patient care in Vermont.
+Then, enroll and begin your training toward a role that is both widely needed and vital to patient care in Vermont.